yuanzhe-y/yuanzhe-y.github.io/_pages/about.md

 ---

 I am currently a master's student in logic at the Department of Philosophy in Peking University.
+My supervisor is Professor Yanjing Wang.

 I am interested in modal logic, especially first-order modal logic and logics for multi-agent systems.